Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Appendix

 \subsubsection{Evaluation Prompts}

-Texts 1 and 2 present the exact prompts used for the main evaluation on multiple-choice datasets.
-Text 3 provides the prompt for the Sharer model in the T2T evaluation, the Receiver model uses the same prompt as in the C2C setting.
-Text 4 shows the prompt used in cache enrichment experiment.
-For zero-shot method, no shots are included in the prompt.
+Text 1 presents the prompts used for the main evaluation on multiple-choice datasets.
+Text 2 is the alternative non-CoT version used for response diagnosis in Appendix~\ref{sec:appendix/Example}.
+Text 3 provides the prompt for the Sharer model in the T2T evaluation; the Receiver model uses the same prompt as in the C2C setting.
+Text 4 shows the prompt used in the cache enrichment experiment.
+For the zero-shot method, no shots are included in the prompt.
 The few-shot method uses exactly the same prompt as Text 4.
 For Oracle methods, we adopt the few-shot prompt but remove the KV-Cache associated with the shots after the forward pass.
-The prompt for LongBench evaluation strictly follows its official configuration, which varies across the different sub-datasets.
+The prompt for LongBench evaluation follows its official configuration, which varies across the different sub-datasets.